alexdum/suhi_lst_as/sections/about.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.5/MathJax.js?config=TeX-AMS_CHTML.js"></script>

-Built in [Shiny](https://shiny.rstudio.com/), this dashboard aims to provide accurate and relevant facts and statistics about SUHI for large cities located in WMO Region 6.
+Built in [Shiny](https://shiny.rstudio.com/), this dashboard aims to provide relevant  statistics about  Surface Urban Heat Island (SUHI) for large cities located in WMO Region 6.

 The application is based on [LSA-SAF SEVIRI LST All Sky](https://landsaf.ipma.pt/en/products/land-surface-temperature/mlstas/) dataset.

 The administrative boundaries for all the cities used in this study were extracted from [OpenStreetMap.](https://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative#10_admin_level_values_for_specific_countries).

-The daily values of the Surface Urban Heat Island (SUHI) is detected for each city using the methodology proposed by [Cheval et al. (2022)](https://www.sciencedirect.com/science/article/pii/S2212095521002868).
+The SUHI daily values are computed for each city using the methodology proposed by [Cheval et al. (2022)](https://www.sciencedirect.com/science/article/pii/S2212095521002868).

 SUHI is computed as the difference between the LST values of the urban and, respectively, rural areas, as follows: $$SUHI = LST_U - LST_R$$